Sous Vide short ribs braised 72 hours would likely be my last meal; intensely rich and flavorful with a tenderness that is nothing short of perfect.

 - 1 whole Medium Onion Diced

 - 3 whole Carrots Diced

 - 2 cups red wine

 - 1 sprig fresh thyme

-If cooking sous vide style, place the browned ribs and the braising liquid in a ziplock back and cook at 135 degrees for 48 hours.
-Depending on how much water you lose in the process you may need to add more periodically over the two days.
+Vacuum seal the browned ribs and the braising liquid plus thyme together.
+Cook at 131 degrees for 72 hours.
+Depending on how much water you lose in the process you may need to add more periodically over the 3 days.